AaltoSciComp/blog/content/2023/stickers.rst

 invest in this?
 Well, it's fun, but there should be a deeper reason.

 .. figure:: stickers-and-patches.jpg
    :alt: Picture with hexagonal stickers and patches laid out on a table.
+We have far more than you see here.

    Stickers and patches, pick up from either the Physics, Neuroscience and Biomedical Engineering, or Computer Science departments.